xavidop/perplexity-cli/README.md

 # Perplexity CLI

 An interactive command-line chat tool that searches the web and generates AI-powered answers with sources, similar to Perplexity AI.
-Built with Node.js, Google Genkit (Gemini 3 Pro), and Tavily Search API.
+Built with TypeScript, Node.js, Google Genkit (Gemini 3 Pro), and Tavily Search API.

 ## Features